BradenBusch/LaCrosseHelpingHands/README.md

-# A desktop app for a mock La Crosse Charity, Helping Hands
+A desktop app for a mock La Crosse Charity, Helping Hands.